fsantanna-no/p2p-tml-paper/rita-24/response.md

       computers.
 In their Section 2, they describe the network architecture that we discuss in our Figure 2.
-    - They also refer to CRDTs and derivatives as the most recent alternative with respect to real-time collaborative protocols (they cite the same papers we do).
+    - They also refer to CRDTs and derivatives as the most recent alternative with respect to real-time collaborative protocols (they roughly cite the same papers we do).
-- [2023] "Collaborative Live Modelling by Language-Agnostic Versioning"
-    - Joeri Exelmans, ..., Hans Vangheluwe
-    - This work uses the term "synchronous collaboration"

-Most literature on distributed consensus algorithms focus on fault tolerance (Raft/Paxos/SMR/PBFT), but not on real-time symmetric behavior.

 -------------------------------------------------------------------------------